 Our teachers usually designate at least one morning or afternoon a week for tutoring and provide extra time for students as needed.
 Tutoring times are listed on the course syllabi distributed on the first day of school.
 Homework Haven is available before and after school for students to get tutorial support and have access to technology.

 Wellness is a very important component of our school.
 Our girls must take a semester of physical education every year.
 We offer a variety of activities including sports, aerobics, dance and yoga.

 In addition to after-school practices in sports and fine arts, we have unique academic clubs.
 Girls are also encouraged to organize clubs that they would like to see on campus.

-We offer an array of electives in liberal arts, STEAM (Science, Technology, Engineering, Art, and Math) and fine arts, both performing and visual.
+We offer an array of electives in liberal arts, STEM (Science, Technology, Engineering and Math) and fine arts, both performing and visual.

 Making friends at our school is exciting and fun because everyone is in the same boat, coming from different schools and looking for new friends.
 Working on group projects and participating in extra-curricular activities are effective ways to meet classmates.